Time Lord rock

 Time Lord rock (sometimes shortened to Trock) is a genre of geek rock music based on, and about, the Doctor Who television series.
 It was created in 2008 in the United Kingdom with the formation of Chameleon Circuit.

 History

 The first Doctor Who inspired songs were recorded during the Dalekmania of the mid 1960s.
 The most famous of these was the novelty song I'm Gonna Spend My Christmas with a Dalek, recorded by Newcastle band The Go-Go's in 1964.
-Other notable songs of this time included Who's Who? by Roberta Tovey, Frazer Hines' album Time Traveller, and also the Third Doctor Jon Pertwee's hit single I Am the Doctor.
+Other notable songs of this time included Who's Who? by Roberta Tovey, Frazer Hines' album Time Traveller, and also the Third Doctor Jon Pertwee's hit single Who is the Doctor.

 In 1988, The KLF released the single "Doctorin' the Tardis" under the alternative band name The Timelords, which reached number 1 in the UK singles chart as well as charting in other countries.
 However, the group never released anything else under this name or with the same subject, nor did any other band follow up on the single, leaving it as a novelty rather than a genre.